MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/tls/tls-registry-settings.md

 These version-specific subkeys can be created under the following registry path:

-- **HKLM SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols**
+- `HKLM SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols`

 For example, here are some valid registry paths with version-specific subkeys:

-- **HKLM SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols\SSL 3.0\Client**
+- `HKLM SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols\SSL 3.0\Client`

-- **HKLM SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols\TLS 1.2\Server**
+- `HKLM SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols\TLS 1.2\Server`

-- **HKLM SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols\DTLS 1.2\Client**
+- `HKLM SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols\DTLS 1.2\Client`

-In order to override a system default and set a supported (D)TLS or SSL protocol version to the **Enabled** state, create a DWORD registry value named "Enabled" with an entry value of "**1**" under the corresponding version-specific subkey.
+In order to override a system default and set a supported (D)TLS or SSL protocol version to the `Enabled` state, create a DWORD registry value named `Enabled` with an entry value of "**1**" under the corresponding version-specific subkey.

 The following example shows TLS 1.0 client set to the **Enabled** state:

 :::image type="content" source="images/tls-10-client-enabled.png" alt-text="Screenshot of Set TLS 1.0 client-side to enabled in Windows Server registry setting.":::

-In order to override a system default and set a supported (D)TLS or SSL protocol version to the *Disabled* state, change the DWORD registry value of "Enabled" to *0* under the corresponding version-specific subkey.
+In order to override a system default and set a supported (D)TLS or SSL protocol version to the `Disabled` state, change the DWORD registry value of `Enabled` to "**0**" under the corresponding version-specific subkey.

 The following example shows DTLS 1.2 disabled in the registry:

 :::image type="content" source="images/dtls-12-server-disabled.png" alt-text="Screenshot of Windows Server registry setting for DTLS 1.2 set to disabled by default.":::

-Switching a (D)TLS or SSL protocol version to *Disabled* state might cause [AcquireCredentialsHandle](/windows/win32/secauthn/acquirecredentialshandle--schannel) calls to fail due to the lack of protocol versions enabled system-wide and at the same time allowed by particular SSPI callers.
-In addition, reducing the set of *Enabled* (D)TLS and SSL versions could break interoperability with remote peers.
+Switching a (D)TLS or SSL protocol version to `Disabled` state might cause [AcquireCredentialsHandle](/windows/win32/secauthn/acquirecredentialshandle--schannel) calls to fail due to the lack of protocol versions enabled system-wide and at the same time allowed by particular SSPI callers.
+In addition, reducing the set of `Enabled` (D)TLS and SSL versions could break interoperability with remote peers.

 Once the (D)TLS or SSL protocol version settings are modified, they take effect on connections established using credential handles opened by subsequent [AcquireCredentialsHandle](/windows/win32/secauthn/acquirecredentialshandle--schannel) calls.
 (D)TLS and SSL client and server applications and services tend to reuse credential handles for multiple connections, for performance reasons.
 In order to get these applications to reacquire their credential handles, an application, or service restart might be required.